Swu-wanghp/DeepStO2/README.md

       --test_batchsize 1

     ```
-    We also provide ckpts, logs, etc. to reproduce the results in the paper.
+    We also provide the trained .pth files to reproduce the results in the paper.
-    Please download `ckpt.tar.gz`.
+    These file can be download from https://pan.baidu.com/s/1eW-QC5ip-bq6dmJwKYHXSA and the password is faxw.

 ### 📊 Dataset Overview:
   - |